sedona-thomas/Brain-Teaser-SMT-Solver/README.md

 Answer: Friday.
 The “day before tomorrow” is today; “the day before two days after” is really one day after.
 So if “one day after today is Saturday,” then it must be Friday.

-### Steps taken:
-* encoded sequential days of two weeks
-* broke down the three days referred to in the puzzle
-    - "the day ... is Saturday" and is (implied one day) "before"
-    - "two days after"
-    - "the day before tomorrow"
-* compared the value of today to the different weekdays

-***reordered example solution in `days_of_the_week_solution_example.model`
+### SMT Encoding Strategy

+This problem is modeled using Linear Ineger Arithmetic (LIA).
+The order of each day over the span of two weeks is encoded as a integer, and the ordering constraints are inequalities.
+A two week span was chosen to simplify the model rather than framing days of the week using modular arithmatic.
+The puzzle was then broken into each relative day: 1) "the day ... is Saturday" and is (implied one day) "before", 2) "two days after", and 3) "the day before tomorrow".
+So, the problem relies on three unknown days.
+Then, the relationships between these three days were encoded as constraints.
+For clarity, the relationships for "today" and "tomorrow" were also encoded.
+This means there will be five variables and 14 constants.
+Then, when a model is generated, today can be determined by comparing the interger for today to the day of the week encoded by the same integer.
+An example solution can be found in `days_of_the_week_solution_example.model`.

 ## 4. Logic Puzzle: A man has 53 socks in his drawer: 21 identical blue, 15 identical black and 17 identical red.
 The lights are out and he is completely in the dark.
 How many socks must he take out to make 100 percent certain he has at least one pair of black socks?